Jessica Piombo, Ph.D.

 Leadership

 In my leadership roles I have initiated tough conversations, advocated for vulnerable communities, and led policy changes to improve working environments and employee welfare.
-I've been the Chair of the Faculty at the Naval Postgraduate School, the Vice Chair of the African Politics Conference Group, the Academic Director of the Regional Security Education Program at the Naval Postgraduate School (NPS), and a department officer in the National Security Affairs Department at NPS.
+I've been the Chair of the Faculty at the Naval Postgraduate School, the Vice Chair of the African Politics Conference Group, the Academic Director of the Regional Security Education Program at the Naval Postgraduate School (NPS), and a department officer in the Institute for Regional and International Security (formerly the National Security Affairs Department) at NPS.
+I am a past member of the governing council of the International Security Studies Section (ISSS), the largest association group within the International Studies Association.

 Beyond the scholar